Leo Cullen (rugby union): Coaching career

 After retiring from playing in 2014, Cullen remained at Leinster as a forwards coach.
 He then became head coach in 2015.

 His coaching colleague, Stuart Lancaster, has described Cullen's strengths as "very high integrity... very good leadership qualities... unbelievable work ethic... very good on the managerial side of things."
 He is also regarded as effective in bringing out the strengths of coaching colleagues.

 Cullen became the first person to win the top European Rugby trophy as a player and a coach, when his Leinster side defeating Racing 92 in the Champions Cup final in May 2018, having already won it three times as a player.

+On 22 June 2026, Cullen announced that he would leave his role as head coach of Leinster at the end of the 2026-27 season.